CCI-MOC/documentation/docs/source/Adding-New-Etcd.md

         yum install iptables-services  # should already be installed service iptables save

-4) login in to a member of the etcd cluster.
+4) Login in to a member of the etcd cluster.
 And generate the new etcd server certificates there

         ssh e001
         e001# cd /etc/etcd